magdanolde/Crowdfunding-product-page/README.md

 ###  SOLUTIONS I STILL WANT TO ADD

 * I would like to some more transitions for modals
+* During working on this project I found out that @import in SASS is an outdated practice already and I should use @use and @forward so in my next project I am definitely going to use them!

 ### :boom: PROJECT LIVE